Overview for Prospective Students

 Complete application and admissions information including the details of the application process will be available on this site in January, 2015.
 The first application cycle will commence in June, 2015 for the 2016-2017 academic year.
 There will be a standardized application through the ADEA Associated American Dental Schools Application Service (ADEA AADSAS, www.adea.org) and a supplemental application unique to Bluefield College School of Dental Medicine available on the School of Dental Medicine Web site.
 While letters of invitation may be issued, official acceptance of any student may not occur until the School of Dental Medicine has achieved CODA Initial Accreditation status.

-At the present time, prospective students should concentrate on doing well in the prerequisite and other courses at a comprehensive 4-year college or university and successfully complete the Dental Admissions Test (DAT).
+At the present time, prospective students should concentrate on doing well in the prerequisite and other courses at an accredited college or university and successfully complete the Dental Admissions Test (DAT).

 - English - 6 semester hours, including composition.